Benefits of Working for Us

 - Maternity and paternity support provisions, parental and carers leave, and adoption leave are all in line with public sector best practice

-- Welfare Support is provided via an internal welfare counselling service, and access to a professional Occupational Health service
+- Welfare Support is provided via an internal welfare counselling service, as well as access to our employee assistance programme (EAP) for staff and their spouses together with a professional Occupational Health service provision

 - Access to Health Shield – one of the UK’s leading providers of health cash plans, which can help cover the cost of everyday healthcare needs